IBM/maximo-visual-inspection-table/README.md

 Sign up for a trial account of IBM Maximo Visual Inspection [here](https://developer.ibm.com/linuxonpower/deep-learning-powerai/try-powerai/).
 This link includes options to provision a IBM Maximo Visual Inspection instance either locally on in the cloud.

-* [IBM Visual Inspector](https://apps.apple.com/us/app/ibm-visual-inspector/id1486600972).
-This is an iOS application that allows users to upload images to Visual Insights from their mobile devices.
+* [IBM Maximo Visual Inspection Mobile](https://apps.apple.com/us/app/ibm-visual-inspector/id1486600972).
+This is an iOS application that allows users to upload images to Maximo Visual Inspection APIs from their mobile devices.

 # Flow

-1. Upload images using IBM Visual Inspector app
+1. Upload images using IBM Maximo Visual Inspection Mobile app
-2. Train image inference model in IBM Maximo Visual Inspection via Visual Inspector app
+2. Train image inference model in IBM Maximo Visual Inspection via Maximo Visual Inspection Mobile app
 3. Run Python script to extract inference data as CSV
 4. Upload CSV to dashboard and view results